getcarina/getcarina.com/_best-practices/docker-best-practices-dockerfile.md

     the command string itself is used to find a match [(3)](#resources).

 - Build every time.
-Building is very fast because Docker re-uses previously-cached build steps whenever possible.
+Building is very fast because Docker re-uses previously cached build steps whenever possible.
   By building every time, you can use containers as reliable artifacts.
   For example,
   you can go back and run a container from four changes ago to inspect a problem, or you can run long tests on a version while editing the code.

-- When testing an edit to your codebase, write a simple Dockerfile describing your build process, then build a new container from that source with `docker build`.
+- When testing an edit to your codebase, write a simple Dockerfile describing your build process and then build a new container from that source with `docker build`.
   Such a Dockerfile is usually short, probably between five and ten lines long.